 Posted on: March 11, 2016

 How would Van Gogh’s paintings look like if he was still alive?
-How would he depicted the Red Light District of the 21st century?
-With this question in mind, we walked through the area and went to some of our favorite spots!
-We’ve made these 13 images of the Red Light District by Van Gogh.
+How would he depicted Amsterdam’s erotic entertainment area in the 21st century?
+With this question in mind, we walked through the area and went to some of our favourite spots.
+We made these 13 images.
 Or at least, inspired by the brilliant Dutch painter!
 These images are inspired by the painting “The Starry Night” – one of his best paintings – which he made in June 1889.
 This is what it looks like:

 The view from the east-facing window of Van Gogh’s asylum room in France.